 There will be other items too, so make a note of them as they occur to you throughout the day.

-In addition to receiving member subscriptions, you can reduce the club's costs by applying for funding.
-Your governing body may have a grant scheme for new clubs, as well as access to other benefits and incentives.
-Also research what your local council has to offer, particularly if you can demonstrate your club delivers social benefits such as youth activities or promoting better mental health.
+Also, research what your local council has to offer, particularly if you can demonstrate your club delivers social benefits such as youth activities or promoting better mental health.
 For example, it's been proven that singing reduces stress and can also benefit those diagnosed with dementia.

 Some charities will also have schemes to support smaller organisations in their sector and may be distributing funds on behalf of the government.

 Gov.UK - Apply for funding (directs you to your local council website)

 Another source of income for the club is sponsorship.
 Find out if any potential club members have links to the business community or if their own employer would be willing to sponsor the club.

 Local businesses will often offer club sponsorship.
 Bear in mind that they will get such requests regularly, so think about what will make your application stand out.
 Some national and international companies also allocate funds for corporate sponsorship.

 You can also learn from other clubs.
 Twitter is full of clubs looking for sponsorship, so look at their phrasing, images, website pages and incorporate the best ideas into your application and don't be afraid to ask them what works.